What can a local search reveal about the house I am buying in Hadley Wood?

-I am buying my first flat in Hadley Wood with a loan from Coventry Building Society.
-The developers refused to reduce the price so I negotiated five thousand pounds worth of additionals instead.
-The property agent suggested that I not to tell my solicitor about the extras as it will affect my loan with the bank.
-Do I keep my lawyer in the dark?.
+I'm buying a new build house in Hadley Wood benefiting from help to buy.
+The sellers refused to move on the amount so I negotiated £7000 of additionals instead.
+The house builders rep suggested that I not reveal to my lawyer about this extras as it would adversely affect my loan with the bank.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.